 - Ibrahim Mahama is the brother of former president John Mahama

-- He is alleged to have presented dud cheques worth GHc10 million to the GRA
+- He is said to have presented dud cheques to customs to clear his goods from the ports

-Share your views on this with us in the comments section below.
+Share your views on this story with us in the comments section below.